CS683/LectureNotes/module4.md

   * ContentValue object is offen used to store a set of value in a record .
   * cursor object is returned when performing a database query, enabling traversal over the records returned from the database query.
   * A separate Dao calss can be used to separate the database code from UI code.
+ ## ContentProvider
+ * It is an interface to expose you app data to other applcations or some special widgetes.
+ * While it is common to use SQLiteDatabase as the underneath storage for the content provide, other storage such as files can also be used.
+ *  ContentProvide